Differentiated social reading with Subtext

 Newsela‘s a favorite online tool of mine that lets you choose different lexile levels on the same news story for different readers.
 You can also choose news stories based on specific Common Core goals you’re trying to work with in your reading group.
 It lets your students set reading targets and craft “I Can” statements.
 And when you integrate Newsela with Subtext, the toggling of lexile levels is in fact entirely invisible for your readers.

-3 thoughts on “Differentiated social reading with Subtext
+4 Replies to “Differentiated social reading with Subtext”

 The translation is a intellectual interest wherein the which means of given linguistic discourse is rendered from one language to any other.
 It is the act of moving the linguistic entities from one language into their equivalents in any other language.
 The translation is an act via which the content material of a textual content is transferred from the supply language into the goal language (Foster, 1958).
 The language to be translated is known as the supply language (SL), while the language to be translated into or arrived at is known as the goal language (TL).
 The translator wishes to have excellent information of each the supply and the goal language, further to a excessive linguistic sensitivity as he must transmit the writer’s intention, unique thoughts, and evaluations withinside the translated model as exactly and faithfully as possible.